awesomeeng/FocusTraversalAPI/EXPLAINER.md

 > `window.focusManager.historyLimit` - A number indicating how may focus history events should be retained.
 Defaults to 50.

-> `window.focusManager.isFocusable(element)` - Returns true if the given element can recieve focus.
+> `window.focusManager.isFocusable(element)` - Returns true if the given element can receive focus.

 > `window.focusManager.hasFocusable(element)` - Returns true if the given element currently has the focus.